C4ptainCrunch/thesis/source/index.rst

  - a transition probability function, :math:`P : X × A × X \rightarrow [0, 1]`; and
  - a reward function, :math:`R : X × A \rightarrow [0, 1]`.

 If all transitions from a state have zero probability, the state is called a terminal state.
-By analogy, states that are not terminal are called nonterminal.
+By analogy, states that are not terminal are called non-terminal.

 Markov games
 ~~~~~~~~~~~~